binaryage/firelogger.py/README.markdown

 Are you adventurous?
 Skip this and check installation of latest version from sources in next section.

 #### Firefox Addon
-Preferred way is to [install this firefox extension][firepython] via addons.mozilla.com.
+Preferred way is to [install this firefox extension][firelogger] via addons.mozilla.com.

 #### Python Library